NataliaVelasquez18/Pewlett_Hackard/README.md

 Twitter

 ---
 ## ANALYSIS AND RESULTS
 **1. Roles to be filled:**

-In the next image we can  see the total number of employees that will retire in the near future at Pewlett Hackard.
-If we add them up, they are **90,398** employees.
-From which 32% are Senior Engineers, 31% Senior Staff, 16% Engineers, 13.5% Staff, 4.9% Technique Leaders, 1.9% Assistant Engineers, and less than 1% Managers.

 <img src="https://github.com/nativelasquez-austin/Pewlett_Hackard/blob/main/Resources/Retiring_titles.png" width="250" height="250" />

 **2. Mentorship program:**

-The following image shows that out of 90,398 employees that will retire, only **1,549** meet the criteria for the mentorship program.

 <img src="https://github.com/nativelasquez-austin/Pewlett_Hackard/blob/main/Resources/mentorship_eligibility_per_title.png" width="250" height="250" />

-We can see the in the following comparison a significant difference in between the mentors available and the mentors needed:

 <table>
   <tr>